hayatdasyat/SimpleComputerVisionGame/README.md

 - **Interactive Learning**: Students are engaged through a guessing game that helps them understand how computer vision systems recognize objects.
 - **Simple Interface**: The game uses OpenCV to display the webcam feed and the current question, making it easy to interact with.

+## Objects Detected

+The game uses a pre-trained YOLOv8 model to detect the following common objects:

+1. **Bottle** - A container typically used to store liquids such as water, soda, or juice.
+Bottles come in various sizes and materials, commonly made of plastic or glass.
+2. **Cell Phone** - A portable communication device used for making calls, sending messages, and accessing the internet.
+Smartphones are the most common type of cell phone, offering many additional features.
+3. **Backpack** - A bag carried on the back, often used by students and travelers to carry books, supplies, and personal items.
+4. **Laptop** - A portable personal computer designed to be used on your lap.
+It provides most of the functionalities of a desktop computer, with the added advantage of mobility.
+5. **Mouse** - A handheld device used to control the pointer on a computer screen, typically with buttons for clicking and a scroll wheel for navigating.
+6. **Handbag** - A small bag used by individuals, often women, to carry personal items such as wallets, phones, and makeup.

+The game challenges students to present these objects to the camera in response to the questions asked during the gameplay.
+The first student to correctly show the object as detected by the computer vision model wins the round.

 ## Setup